This post may include affiliate links.

 Yes, you can grow zucchini or summer squash in pots or containers!
 This family favorite is easy to grow and will give you a huge harvest.
 Here’s everything you need to know to grow zucchini in containers.

 Zucchini (also called summer squash) is a great vegetable for small-space gardeners.
 In fact, it’s one of my 5 Favorite Vegetables for Container Gardening.
 Zucchini is nearly guaranteed to grow, it produces tons of veggies all summer long, and comes in lots of fun shapes and colors.

 You’ll have the most success growing the compact, “bush type” zucchini in containers.
-Let’s get growing!
+My favorites are: